 It’s way more … Click to continue reading

 Let’s start this off with a disclaimer.
 First, I have no problem with women wanting to look “skinny” or “slender”.
 I encourage women to build the body THEY want, whatever that means to them.
 My problem with The Skinny Rules below isn’t about the “skinny” part.
-It’s the fact that those rules reinforce a negative mindset, contribute to OCD eating patterns, and are unrealistic to apply long-term.
+It’s the fact that those rules reinforce a negative mindset, contribute to obsessive compulsive eating patterns, feed on the “rapid fat loss” mentality, and are unrealistic to apply long-term.

 Second, this article isn’t my typical style, but after reading “the skinny rules”, I couldn’t help but sigh in utter disappointment.
-After all, the wave of women choosing strength over dieting has been growing, faster … Click to continue reading
+After all, the wave of women choosing strength over dieting has been growing, faster than ever in my opinion.
+But books like The Skinny Rules … Click to continue reading